JoeOsborne77/JoeOsborne77/README.md

 ###### [**CONTACT**](#contact) | [**ABOUT**](#about) | [**PROJECTS**](#projects) | [**SKILLS**](#skills) | [**EDUCATION**](#education) | [**WORK EXPERIENCE**](#work-experience) | [**HOBBIES**](#hobbies-and-interests) | [**BLOG & CREATIVE PURSUITS**](https://linktr.ee/joeosborne77) | [**CODE REVIEWS**](https://github.com/JoeOsborne77/Reviews)

 ## ABOUT
 👋 I'm Joe, a Full Stack Engineer based in London.
-After 8 years of working in marketing and client relations at a senior level at The Orchard/Sony Music, I decided on a change in trajectory and have just completed the 12 week Software Engineering course at [@makersacademy](https://makers.tech/).
+After 8 years of working in marketing and client relations at a senior level at The Orchard, Sony Music, I decided on a change in trajectory and have just completed the 12 week Software Engineering course at [@makersacademy](https://makers.tech/).
+During my career I worked closely with the tools our R&D teams were creating.
+These were mostly data analysis and product injestion tools which were becoming more important to my job on a daily basis.
+I made the change as I was ready for a new challenge and was desperate to see under the hood of some of these tools.
+I am beyond excited about further intergration between music and tech as well as tech for good and how technology is changing peoples lives for the better.
+Other than music, I am very excited about the advancements in the medical/tech world, having known people who use CGM's already, as well as how technical innovation is the driving force reducing the impact of our carbon footprint.
+Programming appeals to me as it is both highly technical and highly creative.
+Having trained as a classical guitarist in my youth as soon as I started programming I started to find similarities in reading music, identifiying patterns and of course the need for daily practise.
 Although I am very much at the start of my journey as an SE, I have laid some strong foundations and I am excited to find a company where I can utilise and build on my existing skill set.
 Creative thinking, absorbing knowledge and problem solving are all highly enjoyable for me and I enjoy contributing both individually, but especially as part of a team.
 My constant curiosity and desire to learn, coupled with my passion for people and tech, I believe make me a valuable asset.
 Please feel free to have a look at my projects and reach out via my contact details above.

 TBC....
 - 🔭 I’m currently working on...
 Using a Raspberry Pi to automate my lights and blinds at home